NavjotSaroa/SENG401-TelemetryProject/backend/README.md

 │   ├── login.py              # Checks credentials on DB, then generates and returns a JWT token │   ├── plotter.py            # Creates a plot given certain parameters.
 │   ├── register.py           # Saves a user and hashed password in DB
-│   ├── report_service.py     # Creates a report for the user, given LLM and user data │   ├── styling.py            # Styles the plots according to style chosen by the user │
+│   ├── styling.py            # Styles the plots according to style chosen by the user │
 ├── endpoints/